$ ai-evals

 What it is

 Braintrust is an end-to-end platform for building, evaluating, and monitoring LLM apps.
 The core loop: define a dataset, write or generate scorers, run experiments, compare across prompts and models, and ship to production where the same scorers run continuously on traces.
-The seam between "dev-time eval" and "prod monitoring" — where most teams lose information — is invisible here.
-That continuity is the single most underrated property in this category, and Braintrust is the tool that nails it.
+Most teams lose information at the seam between dev-time eval and prod monitoring.
+Braintrust erases that seam — the single most underrated property in this category, and the one Braintrust nails.

 Pricing starts free with 1M trace spans; the Pro plan is $249/month with unlimited spans.